toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 Linpro](http://www.redpill-linpro.com) asked me to help him figure out why a web cache server started responding slowly during a traffic peak.
-My colleague was scratching his head over the problem, because although the traffic level was unusually high for the server in question, it was nowhere near saturating the server's 10 Gb/s of available network bandwidth:
+My colleague was scratching his head over the problem, because although the traffic level was unusually high for the server in question, it was nowhere close to saturating the server's 10 Gb/s of available network bandwidth:

 <a rel="graphs" href="/images/20151008-bandwidth_graph.png"
    class="fancybox" title="Graph of network bandwidth">